Blue Theme Orange Theme Green Theme Red Theme

 Exception Handling in C#

-C# provides three keywords try, catch and finally to do exception handling.
-The try encloses the statements that might throw an exception whereas catch handles an exception if one exists.
-The finally can be used for doing any clean up process.
+The try, catch, and finally statement in C# implements exception handling.
+The try encloses the code that might throw an exception, whereas the catch handles an exception if one exists.
+The final is used for any cleanup work that needs to be done.

 // Statement which can cause an exception.